matthewg7679/apcsa-freedom-project/blog/entry01draftNumber2.md

 Those main people were the cause of my inspiration to do this idea myself .
 This is especially since I knew from looking around by this idea that there is a whoole community of people who too(also) wanted to simply "recreate MineCraft" just like I was about to currently do .

 The general idea of "recreating Minecraft" cane be simplified by making assumptions like not doing infinite world terrain like those people I got inspired by , and making sure the size of the world is like the size of a chunk .

+In fact, the dedicated section "[All the other ideas I had ( as planning towards my main tool and/or main project to be worked on ) ](https://github.com/matthewg7679/apcsa-freedom-project/blob/main/blog/entry01draftNumber2.md#all-the-other-ideas-i-had--as-planning-towards-my-main-tool-andor-main-project-to-be-worked-on--4)"
 #### TimeLine : [M 11/6: Blog 1](https://classroom.google.com/c/NTg5NDk0MTg0Njk5/a/NjM3Njk2OTQ5OTM5/details) to [M 12/11: Blog 2](https://classroom.google.com/c/NTg5NDk0MTg0Njk5/a/NjQ1NTkxMDQyMzk1/details)
 . . .
 ### Main Tool ( Finalized )